 Director, Executive in Residence (Learning & Education Programming)

-Hi, I’m Emma Yourd (she/her pronouns) and I’ve spent my career working with local stakeholders, policymakers, academics, and nonprofit leaders on community-driven solutions on an international basis.
-Recently, I shifted into a career of local public service and leadership, applying my experience here in my hometown of Pittsburgh.
-At The Forbes Funds, I apply my skills with federal contractors and grantees through the Management Assistant Grants program, which builds capacity of human service and community-based nonprofits.
-I earned an MPA in Urban Affairs and Planning at the University of Pittsburgh and previously obtained a BA in Economics from Smith College.
+Emma Yourd (she/her pronouns) has spent her career working with local stakeholders, policymakers, academics, and nonprofit leaders on community-driven solutions on an international basis.
+Not long ago, she shifted into a career of local public service and leadership, applying my experience here in my hometown of Pittsburgh.
+At The Forbes Funds, she applies her skills with federal contractors and grantees through the Management Assistant Grants program, which builds capacity of human service and community-based nonprofits.
+She earned an MPA in Urban Affairs and Planning at the University of Pittsburgh and previously obtained a BA in Economics from Smith College.

-Hi, I’m Mary Jo and I serve as a special assistant to CEO Fred Brown of The Forbes Funds.
-Additionally, I act as a Community Liaison, utilizing my background with communications, marketing, and business development to support operations and facilitate meaningful connections.
+Mary Jo serves as a special assistant to CEO Fred Brown of The Forbes Funds.
+She acts as a Community Liaison, utilizing her extensive background with communications, marketing, and business development to support operations and facilitate meaningful connections.